roeger/icaps25.github.io/content/organization/paper_classification_system.md

 ## Topic Tags

 Topics are terms that describe the context that motivates the research questions and accompanying assumptions that are addressed in the paper.
-We are considering the following topics at the time of writing this:
+ICAPS 2025 invites papers addressing the following topics:

 - Abstract Models
-  - Planning and scheduling problems are described in terms of an axiomatic theory mathematically or using some formal language.
+  - Planning and scheduling problems are described rigorously in terms of a suitably defined axiomatic theory.
+The axioms of this theory provide the building blocks to establish the existence (or non-existence) of solutions.
+This topic encompasses research formulated on frameworks such as, but not exclusively, PDDL, RDDL, Markov Decision Processes, Transition
+  Systems and Automata, etc. and methodologies as diverse as Heuristic Search and Dynamic Programming, Boolean Satisfiability, Discrete and Continuous Optimization, etc.
 - Machine Learning
-  - Parts of the representation of problems or the algorithms used to solve them are acquired by or based on Machine Learning algorithms.
+  - Applications of the theory and algorithms of Machine Learning to the representation and solution of planning and scheduling problems.
+This is a wide-ranging topic that covers Reinforcement Learning, Representation Learning, applications of Large Language Model technology, etc. We expect submissions to this topic to formulate their assumptions in a rigorous fashion, connected to existing mathematical formulations of planning and scheduling problems.
+Novel formulations are welcome, and in that case, it will be expected that the submission contains an articulate and compelling argument based on capabilities of that are either absent in existing methodologies and formulations.
 - Robotics and Control Theory
-  - Solutions of planning and scheduling problems are to be interpreted on a specific intuitive, physical theory, and both algorithms and representations use this theory directly.
+  - This topic addresses approaches to planning and scheduling where the theory used to represent planning problems and reason about the existence of solutions is an "intuitive" one, that models with some degree of fidelity the constraints that the agent physical embodiment is subject to in the real world.
+Methodologies specific to this topic are (nonlinear) mathematical programming, unconstrained optimization, model predictive control methods, geometric reasoning, amongst many others.
 - Human-aware
-  - Planning and scheduling occurs with a human in or on the loop, and hence models take into account quantitative or qualitative aspects of human cognition and psychology.
+  - Submissions made to this topic discuss frameworks and algorithms that address applications of planning and scheduling in which a human is in or on the loop.
+This requires to adopt and reason about assumptions that take into account quantitative or qualitative aspects of human cognition, psychology, user interface design, and other multi-disciplinary topics.
+  We expect submissions to ICAPS to present these assumptions in a rigorous and mathematical fashion, connected with existing work on abstract models of planning problems, robotics and control theory.
 - Applications (Special Topic)
   - Applications of planning and scheduling technologies in Engineering, Management in enterprise environments.
 Submissions to this topic are processed via a slightly different workflow that acknowledges the gaps between academic research and applied engineering in a commercial enterprise.
+- Knowledge Engineering (Community Topic)
+  - Knowledge Engineering for Planning and Scheduling is the collection of processes involving (i) the acquisition, validation, verification, and maintenance of models of planning problems, (ii) the selection and optimisation of appropriate planning and scheduling technology, and (iii) the integration of (i) and (ii) to deliver automated planning and scheduling applications.

 ## Subject Tags